Ph.D. Student Handbook

 The dissertation advisor is an ex-officio member of the committee and should always be present at the examination and at all meetings of the committee.
 However, the advisor must allow the student to demonstrate his/her knowledge and command of the subject on his/her own and will be recognized by the committee chair only to clarify issues when requested by a committee member.

 Step 6: Feedback from the Dissertation Proposal Defense

-The student may be informed orally on the outcome of the dissertation proposal defense following the examination.
-Written confirmation of the outcome will follow after the Committee Chair returns the examination approval form to the Graduate Program Coordinator.
-The committee may request revisions to the proposal, accept it as is, or fail the student.
+The committee may request revisions to the proposal, accept it as is, or very rarely, suggest a retake or fail the student.
 The dissertation committee must accept the proposal before the student advances to Candidacy.

-NOTE: Students who have not defended their dissertation proposal and passed their Candidacy Exam by the end of the Fall semester of their 3rd year of graduate studies must petition to the Graduate Group Chair for an extension.
+NOTE: Students who have not defended their dissertation proposal and advanced to candidcay by the end of the Fall semester of their 3rd year of graduate studies must petition to the Graduate Group Chair for an extension.
 The petition should explain why a proposal was not submitted and provide a schedule for submission.
 The University regulations state that the maximum time limit for a student to “Advance to Candidacy” is five years, after which time the student will be dropped from the rolls.
 Dissertation proposals must be defended and approved at least 12 months before the Doctoral Dissertation is submitted.
 The Graduate Group Chair will not accept a Doctoral Dissertation before this period has passed.